 This section provides troubleshooting and service instructions.
 Locate the problem and check the possible cause/remedy in the order listed.

-Also, refer to the engine manufacturer's Owner's Manual for additional information.
+Also, refer to the Engine Owner's Manual for additional information.

-For problems not covered here, contact your local dealer
+For problems not covered here, contact your local dealer.